Picture this – a quiet night with you curled in your bed, just about to dose off.

 Feral cats sound like babies as well.
 During heat periods, their calls while attracting mates are quite similar to infants crying.

-Interestingly, the males make this sound while competing over females.
+Interestingly, the males make this sound while competing with females.

 As snarls, growls, and howls usually follow it, this sound can be downright scary, especially during winter nights, when bobcats’ mating season begins.